frzng/syslinavinici.cz/en_GB/_md_pages/souslik-stamp.md

 <div class="clearfix"></div>

-Following the success of our Sysli na vinici trademark, we created the “**Sysli v sadu**” trademark meaning “**Souslik friendly orchard**”.
+Following the success of our Sysli na Vinici trademark, we created the “**Sysli v Sadu**” trademark meaning “**Souslik friendly Orchard**”.
 This can be awarded to orchard owners who manage their orchards in a way that is friendly to both sousliks and the environment.
 By buying their fruits and other produce from their orchards, you can support the protection of this rare species.

 This trademark was registered with the Industrial Property Office in 2018.